jswill88/intervals/README.md

 | `A` | Augmented* | Any|
 | `TT` | Tritone | None |
 \*Diminished and augmented can be doubled or tripled (or more) by repeating the `'d'` or `'A'`. `'ddd4'` for example would represent a triply diminished 4th.
+## between(note1, note2)
+1. Both arguments are notes.
+Each note needs to be a letter from `'A'-'G'`, and can be flatted with `'b'`, sharped with `'#'`, double flatted with `'bb'`, and double sharped with `'x'`.
+1. `between()` will return the interval between both the notes.
+It will interpret the note1 as the lower note and note 2 as the higher note.